If you’re considering a helix piercing, this guide has everything you need to know.

-Helix piercings aren't pain-free, but many people say that helix piercings hurt less than other cartilage piercings, with some only reporting a slight pinch.
+This piercing isn't pain-free, but many people say that they hurt less than other cartilage piercings, with some only reporting a slight pinch.

 On a pain scale of 1 to 10, people report that the pain level ranges between 4-6.
 Keep in mind, while the piercing itself doesn't cause much pain, it may become red and itchy after a few days.
 Don’t worry!
 This is completely normal.
 Be sure to follow your piercer’s suggestion on after-piercing care for best results.

 How long does a helix piercing take to heal?

 If you’re looking for a cartilage piercing with a speedy recovery time, a helix piercing usually heals within 6 months - faster than many other cartilage piercings.

 Ensure optimal healing by cleaning it with saline solution and following your piercer’s recommended aftercare routine.
 If you don't look after your helix healing process, your new piercing may take longer to heal or you might need to have it re-pierced.

 We get it!
 You’re ready to change your piercing jewelry for something cute (maybe something from our cartilage earrings collection?), but not so fast!
 You need to wait until the upper ear cartilage is completely healed before changing your helix earring.
 It's important to wear the same piece of jewelry used to pierce your helix as you heal.
 Don’t forget to keep up with the piercing aftercare even after your helix is fully healed.

 Want to give your new helix piercing the best chance of a speedy recovery?
 Read on for our best aftercare tips!